Skip to Content

 At this point in my life, I share my mother’s lack of interest in football, but I’m happy to use it as an excuse to feed people and fill them with drink.
 So, with the Super Bowl approaching, I’ve laid out an elevated, Italian-inspired menu that features some of my favorite brands and an original recipe for a hopped-up Bolognese that’s perfect for a football crowd on the day of the Big Game.

-I’m staring with a charcuterie board of all Italian products, including a vast array of high-end, domestic meats from two brands (Creminelli Fine Meats and Del Duca) that operate under the auspices of Charcuterie Artisans.
+I’m starting with a charcuterie board of all Italian products, including a vast array of high-end, domestic meats from two brands (Creminelli Fine Meats and Del Duca) that operate under the auspices of Charcuterie Artisans.
 We’re talking expertly crafted coppa, prosciutto, and salami from wild boar and others seasoned with Barolo, Black Truffle, and Calabrese spices all from Creminelli.
 From the Del Duca line, I used salami bites, both dry and hot, as well as a prosciutto log of rolled prosciutto and mozzarella.

 Speaking of mozzarella, the cheese star of the board will be fresh Bufala Mozzarella from our friends at Lioni Latticini.
 It’s creamy texture and tangy flavor are a great compliment to the meats.
 I also added some roasted red peppers and Sicilian olives.